How to Paint On Jeans (5 steps with pictures)

 STEP 2: Base Paint

 Paint the whole pocket with 1-2 layers of white acrylic paint.
 You should not be able to see blue jean color coming through.
 This base paint will make the colors POP instead of blending into the blue denim.
+It also creates a barrier so the colors do not soak into the denim.
 Some acrylic paints are transparent, which means whatever they are painted onto shows through.
 If you try and paint a transparent yellow onto blue denim, you will end up with greenish-yellow and the denim peeking through.

 STEP 3: Draw Your Design

 Usually, this is the step where I draw my design/image onto the white background.
 When I painted The Starry Night by Vincent Van Gogh onto jeans, I drew it all out onto the white and then painted it in because there were large shapes that were easy to paint around.

 With these jeans I painted Sunflowers by Vincent Van Gogh, which have a much more detailed outline and so I painted the background first.
 I have also painted this painting by drawing the outline onto the white and painting around which actually worked better than painting the background first.

 Whichever way you choose to do it, use a thin black pen that will draw easily onto your (fully dry) painted pocket.
 I opted for my Faber Castell PITT artists' pen, but it can get worn down easily if the jeans are rough-textured.
 The Papermate Profile is actually my favorite pen in the world for all things – including drawing on jeans!

 STEP 4: Begin to paint!